-While many have managed to make a fortune on the NFT, and others still do not know what it is, the market for non-fungible tokens has calmed down after the boom in 2021 and has carved its niche.
+While many have managed to get rich on NFTs and others still don’t know what it is, the non-fungible token market has calmed down since the boom of 2021 and carved its own niche.
 The subsidence of the hype contributed to the fact that only the most persistent and interested people remained in the game.
 And this is more than enough for it to continue to bloom: in mid-2022, the NFT market is worth $3 billion and has the potential to grow to $13 billion by 2027.

 Since you are here, chances are you know what NFT is and how powerful it can be in the right hands.
 And this applies not only to large-scale blockchain games or metaverse projects but also to individual NFTs sold on marketplaces.
 We have already described in detail how to create your first NFT.
 Now let’s take a closer look at the cost of creating an NFT.